Optimizing one-axis twists for variational Bayesian quantum metrology: Conclusion

 \section{Conclusion}

-In this paper, we have advanced Bayesian, or global, variational quantum metrology in several aspects.
-We introduced and analyzed a new family of arbitrary-axis twist ansatzes, which are the most general ansatzes composed of one-axis twists and global rotations when a number of one-axis twists in the encoding and decoding circuits is given.
-We found that a reduction in the number of one-axis twists needed for comparable performance is available in comparison to previous approaches.
-This is especially meaningful in the shallow depth regime where the reduction can be as much as half.
+We have advanced several aspects of Bayesian, or global, variational quantum metrology.
+We introduced and analyzed a new family of parameterized circuits which we call arbitrary-axis twist ansatzes.
+These are the most general ansatzes composed of one-axis twists and global rotations with a fixed number of one-axis twists in the encoding and decoding circuits.
+We found that a reduction in the number of one-axis twists needed for performance comparable to that of a previously considered variational approach based on parity symmetric ansatzes is available.
+This is especially meaningful in the shallow depth regime where the reduction can be by as much as half.
 The significance of this finding is complemented by another finding that the usefulness of deeper circuits is harmed by the presence of noise in the encoding and decoding circuits.
+In the example shown in Fig.~\ref{fig:gate}, we found that for dephasing noise strengths greater than $p=0.00091$ or amplitude damping noise strengths greater than $\gamma=0.0047$, all parity symmetric ansatzes considered are outperformed by $\textrm{AAT}^{1}_{2}$.
+At larger noise strengths, they are also all outperformed by $\textrm{AAT}^{1}_{1}$.
+In addition to being the ansatzes utilizing the fewest one-axis twists, $\textrm{AAT}^{1}_{1}$ and $\textrm{AAT}^{1}_{2}$ are usually also among the ansatzes with the smallest total twisting angles (see App.~\ref{sec:time}).
+In fact, for the example in Fig.~\ref{fig:gate} they are the two ansatzes with the smallest total twisting angle.
+They also start outperforming the other $\textrm{AAT}$ ansatzes at similar noise strengths.
 Minimizing the number of entangling resources is also useful from a classical simulation perspective.
 For example, we simulated the effect of spatially correlated dephasing noise during the free evolution using a tensor network algorithm.
-The cost of this algorithm was reduced due to the small number of one-axis twist entangling gates in the ansatz of interest.
+The cost of this algorithm was reduced due to the small number of entangling one-axis twist gates in the ansatz of interest.

-Our findings first show rather important contributions of non-entangling resources to variational metrology especially in the shallow depth regime.
+Our findings first show the rather important contributions of non-entangling resources to variational metrology especially in the shallow depth regime.
 This could be a useful fact in the design of future ansatzes.
 Second, we found that variational metrology can still perform well in the presence of a small amount of spatially correlated noise.
-Finally, we also studied the robustness of the ideal strategies to circuit level noise, and found that for deep decoding circuits the performance falls off rapidly with noise strength of one-axis twists.
+Finally, we also studied the robustness of the ideal strategies to circuit level noise, and found that for deep decoding circuits the performance falls off rapidly with the strength of the noise associated with the one-axis twists.
 This suggests that in the absence of some form of quantum error correction, variational metrology circuits should be kept shallow.